AkbarShah96/Pix2Pix-PyTorch/README.md

 # Pix2Pix-PyTorch

 This repo contains a simplified implementation of pix2pix which is one of my favourite GANs.
-It contains a very basic and straightforward implementation.
 I briefly discuss some concepts below, feel free to ask questions!

 Original Paper: [Image-to-Image Translation with Conditional Adversarial Networks](https://arxiv.org/pdf/1611.07004.pdf)